henriksundeodegard/context-adaptive-architecture/README.md

 - **Educators**: Build learning platforms that adjust _structure_, not just content - responding to focus signals, context shifts, and student growth.
 - **Toolmakers**: Fork the core pattern into creative domains: DAWs, writing apps, second brains, or collaborative whiteboards.

+What you get is not just automation.
+You get the conditions for growth - both for the system and for the person shaping it.

 > Vibe architecting is not just for personal AI.
 It’s a foundation for designing _any system that evolves with human complexity_.
 What we're shaping isn’t pure automation, but resonance.
 Systems that reflect.
 Systems that evolve _alongside us_.
 >
 > _Vibe architecting will be shaped by whoever shows up early - and stays human while the tools get strange._

----

-## 10. A real-world setup: vibe architecting on the ground

-This isn’t just conceptual.
-The architectural patterns described above are already being implemented in a real, working environment - one you can replicate or adapt.

-**To prototype this system, I’ve configured a local-first orchestration stack using**:
-- **Hardware:** Intel NUC / Mac Mini running **Home Assistant OS**
-- **Automation layer:** `n8n` installed as a native **Home Assistant Add-on**
-- **External AI:** OpenAI/Gemini/Claude APIs (used for heavier reasoning)
-- **Local context access:** Sensor streams (motion, presence, calendar, weather), exposed through Home Assistant APIs
-- **Developer environment:**
-    - VSCode with full access to `/config` via SSH
-    - GitHub Copilot and/or Claude Code CLI for AI-assisted development
-    - Version-controlled `n8n` workflows in `/config/ha_utils_artifacts/n8n/workflows/`

-**This stack gives me**:
-- A **context bus** that fuses local sensor data, calendar signals, and user inputs
-- A modular orchestration core (n8n) to model agent chains and behavioral flows
-- A direct interface to AI coding agents (like GitHub Copilot or Claude Code CLI) that can:
-    - Build subflows
-    - Refactor adaptive patterns
-    - Generate evaluative code for Suggestor or Guard-rail agents

-**Why this setup matters**:
-- **It’s entirely self-hosted**: Ensuring privacy, control, and inspectability
-- **It integrates tightly with the physical world**: Lights, schedules, notifications, behavioral traces
-- **It supports recursive development**: With Git + coding agents + agent feedback, I can evolve the system using the system
-- **It’s replicable**: Anyone with a modest local setup can begin experimenting

-> If you're looking to get started yourself, this is a proven baseline:
-> - Home Assistant OS + n8n add-on
-> - Local and personal API integrations (presence, calendar, sensors)
-> - Secure SSH + VSCode access
-> - GitHub Copilot + Claude Code CLI for agent-assisted coding
-> - Optional OpenAI/Gemini/Claude API calls for agent logic

-What you get is not just automation.
-You get the conditions for growth - both for the system and for the person shaping it.

-**Henrik Sunde Ødegård**
-_AI systems architect and context engineer_
-Trondheim, July 2025